Yousluv/Maven-Toys-Sales-Analysis/README.md

 ![](Landing_page.png)

 ## Introduction:
-In this project, I will be assuming the role of a BI consultant who has just been hired by this fictional company “Maven Toys”.
+In this project, I will be assuming the role of a BI consultant who has just been hired by this fictional company ***“Maven Toys”***.
 As they look to expand their business with new stores, they’ve brought me in to analyze interesting patterns and trends in their data and help them make informed decisions.

-Overview:
+## Overview:
 We have been provided with sales and inventory data with over 800,000 sales transactions from January 2022 to September 2023 for a chain of toys stores in Mexico called Maven Toys store.
 Maven store has been in existence since 1992 till date (over 30 years of establishment.

 ## Problem statement/Objective: